“Be in a Tree”…

 What’s it like staying in Melody?
 I am frequently comforted by the sound of rain, and visiting in Melody during a rainstorm gave Melody the chance to live up to her name.
 In a gentle wind, or with motion, Melody gently rocks which is, at first, a bit disconcerting but then you get used to it.
 They do give rules about conditions that will necessitate getting down from the sphere.

-Eryn is a wood sphere with a spiral staircase which can sleep two, and potentially, a third in a loft bed.
+Eryn is a wood sphere with a spiral staircase that can sleep two, and potentially, a third in a loft bed.
+More photos of Eryn

 However, this may be out of date soon as when we visited they were looking to relocate in the near future.